codingPhuc/obsidian_git_computer_network/Email protocols Email (SMTP, POP, POP3, IMAP, HTTP).md

 - user agent the computer and devices that you used to send email
 - mail server equivaline to http server
-- simple mail transfer protocol : SMTP
+- simple mail transfer protocol : SMTP user agent is what your computer used to composed sent email
+## mail server
+is